deeexcee-io/LOI-Bins/README.md

 ## Post Exploitation

-In this example I have a HTTP Server listening on localhost (My Nessus Server in this case port 8834)
+In this example you have a HTTP Server listening on localhost and want to exploit it (My Nessus Server in this case port 8834)

 ![image](https://user-images.githubusercontent.com/130473605/235459846-d72eb2f6-b35a-49f7-9ea4-faf5e8ef3a03.png)